Dalhart, Texas

-Dalhart is a city in Dallam and Hartley counties in the U.S. state of Texas, and the county seat of Dallam County.
-The population was 8,447 at the 2020 census.
+Dalhart is a city in Dallam and Hartley Counties in the U.S. state of Texas, and the county seat of Dallam County.
+Its population was 8,447 at the 2020 census.

 History

 Founded in 1901, Dalhart is named for its location on the border of Dallam and Hartley Counties; its name is a portmanteau of the names of the two counties.
 The city was founded at the site of a railroad junction, which heavily contributed to its early growth.

 Dalhart was in the center of the Dust Bowl, an area adversely affected by a long period of drought and dust storms during the Great Depression of the 1930s.
 Here, Tex Thornton, operating on the now debunked concussion theory, coaxed today's inflation-adjusted equivalent of $1 million from the locals on claims he could fire rocket-powered explosives into the clouds and cause rain.